Wallace E. Boston Jr.: Career

-Prior to Joining APUS, Boston served as CFO of Sun Healthcare Group from August 2001 to February 2002, and Principal Financial Officer in March 2002.
+Prior to Joining APUS, Boston was CFO of Sun Healthcare Group from August 2001 to February 2002, and Principal Financial Officer in March 2002.
 He was hired to restructure the company, implementing cost reductions, an exit financing package and a reorganization plan three months after joining the company.
-He was previously President and CEO of NeighborCare Pharmacies from November 1999 to May 2001, where he led a Chapter 11 bankruptcy filing of the parent company.
-As Executive VP and COO from July 1998 to November 1999, he led a team that integrated the acquisition of Vitalink Pharmacy Services, Inc.
+He was previously president and CEO of NeighborCare Pharmacies from November 1999 to May 2001, where he led a Chapter 11 bankruptcy filing of the parent company.
+As executive VP and COO from July 1998 to November 1999, he led a team that integrated the acquisition of Vitalink Pharmacy Services, Inc.

-From April 1996 to May 1998, Boston served as Senior VP for Acquisitions and Development of Manor Care, Inc. In addition, he managed a team of six acquisition specialists purchasing standalone skilled nursing and assisted living facilities.
+From April 1996 to May 1998, Boston was senior VP for acquisitions and development of Manor Care, Inc. In addition, he managed a team of six acquisition specialists purchasing standalone skilled nursing and assisted living facilities.
 As VP of Finance from March 1993 to April 1996, he initiated a company-wide reengineering of major financial and operating processes.
 He also created and managed an internal contract therapy (PT, OT, and ST) company.
 As VP of Finance and CFO for Meridian Healthcare, Inc. from November 1985 to November 1992, he was responsible for obtaining debt and equity financing for all acquisition and development projects.
 He managed a public LLC spin-off of part of the company, and was given operating responsibility for its laboratory, shared services, and pharmacy companies.

-Boston was previously Senior VP of Real Estate Acquisitions and Syndications for National Realty Services, Inc., from November 1984 to November 1985, where he obtained SEC registration for offerings and conducted road shows for investors.
-As Senior VP of Finance and CFO from November 1983 to November 1984, he oversaw all financial operations of the startup company, including implementing financial reporting and accounting systems, investor reporting packages and structuring financial projections for tax strategies and related offerings.
+Boston was previously senior VP of real estate acquisitions and syndications for National Realty Services, Inc., from November 1984 to November 1985, where he obtained SEC registration for offerings and conducted road shows for investors.
+As senior VP of finance and CFO from November 1983 to November 1984, he oversaw all financial operations of the startup company, including implementing financial reporting and accounting systems, investor reporting packages and structuring financial projections for tax strategies and related offerings.

-From November 1978 to November 1983, Boston served as Manager of Management Advisory Services for PricewaterhouseCoopers, where he provided financial and tax analysis of mergers and acquisitions for a diversified clientele, and was a founding member of its national personal computer management consulting advisory committee.
+From November 1978 to November 1983, Boston was manager of management advisory services for PricewaterhouseCoopers, where he provided financial and tax analysis of mergers and acquisitions for a diversified clientele, and was a founding member of its national personal computer management consulting advisory committee.